All About Water Recycling And Reuse - Recycled water and reclaimed water

 Threatens Human Health

-Recycled water, when used by humans, pays a high level of risk, most especially health.
+When used by humans, recycled water is highly risky, especially for health.
 This water contains microbial pathogens, including bacteria, harmful viruses, and even helminths (basic parasites).
-Most people do not become easily become ill due to high exposure to pathogens, but some do.
-Advocates affirm and strongly assert that as long as people are using recycled water to its rightful and intended purpose, then the chances for humans to contract the illness and other harmful infections is minimal.
+Most people do not become easily ill due to high exposure to pathogens, but some do.
+Advocates affirm and strongly assert that as long as people are using recycled water for its rightful and intended purpose, then the chances for humans to contract illness and other harmful infections are minimal.
 This is a genuine concern despite the risk of exposure to these pathogens.

-Endocrine Disrupting Chemicals (EDC) are present as well in recycled water.
-These chemicals have found a wide range found in medications, heavy metals, pesticides, and insecticides, which disrupt the proper flow of endocrine system function in animals.
+Endocrine-disrupting chemicals (EDC) are present in recycled water as well.
+These chemicals have been found in a wide range of medications, heavy metals, pesticides, and insecticides, which disrupt the proper flow of endocrine system function in animals.
 There is no concrete evidence.

-However, that low amounts of exposure have great impacts on human health.
+However, low amounts of exposure have a significant impact on human health.
 The highest concentration of these contaminants is mostly found in untreated and unprocessed sewage or wastewater, yet a few remain in the recycled water even after treatment.

 Environmental Risks

-Another risk when wastewater is used for irrigation.
-In agricultural irrigation, for example, treated water can be disrupting the pH and salinity levels of soils.
+Another risk is when wastewater is used for irrigation.
+In agricultural irrigation, for example, treated water can disrupt soil pH and salinity levels.

 This will lead to poor yielding and plant toxicity.